th23x/th23-google-birthday-calendar/README.md

 3. Once done, hit the `Run` button to try it - and grant required permissions
 4. A popup will indicate `Authorization required: This project requires your permission to access your data.`
 5. Click `Review Permissions` and select your Google account, that contains your contacts and calendar to sync
-6. You will get the warning, that `Google hasn’t verified this app`, but you can review the source code, so you can review to be safe that there are no "funny" things included!
+6. You will get the warning, that `Google hasn’t verified this app`, but you can either trust me or review the source code, to be safe that there are no "funny" things included!
 7. Click `Advanced` at the bottom left to continue and click `Go to Birthday Calendar (unsafe)`
 8. Sign in by selecting your Goolge account (again) and clicking `Continue` to allow required permissions:
    * Allow access to your mails - used for authentication and infos via mail in case of any errors